tinmarino/try/speech.md

 Once upon a time, in nothern Atacama a remote region of my native country an antenna called CM11 was not locking.
-This was declare as a SW problem, our problem.
+This was declared as a SW problem, our problem.
 At that time band locking was an unknown problem.

 We went all over and above the code, files, monitoring points, tiny details